Sabu (actor)

-Sabu Dastagir (possibly born Selar Sabu; 27 January 1924 – 2 December 1963) was an Indian actor who later gained United States citizenship.
+Sabu Dastagir (born Selar Sabu; 27 January 1924 – 2 December 1963) was an Indian-born American actor.
 Throughout his career he was credited under the name Sabu and is primarily known for his work in films during the 1930s–1940s in Britain and the United States.
 He was inducted into the Hollywood Walk of Fame in 1960.

 Early life

-Born in 1924 in Karapur, Mysore, Kingdom of Mysore, then a Princely State of British India, Sabu was the son of an Indian mahout (elephant rider).
-While most reference books list his full name as "Sabu Dastagir" (which was the name he used legally), research by journalist Philip Leibfried suggests that his full name was in fact Selar Sabu.
+Sabu was born in 1924 in Karapura, Mysore, Kingdom of Mysore, then a Princely State of British India.
+His father was a mahout (elephant keeper/trainer) and was Deccani.
+His mother was Assamese.
+While most reference books list his full name as "Sabu Dastagir" (which was the name he used legally), research by journalist Philip Leibfried suggests that his birth name was in fact Selar Sabu.